jahwi/bget/docs/readme.txt

 The VBS method: Uses a download script written in VBS.
 The PS method: uses Powershell to download resources.
 The BITS method: Uses bitsadmin to download resources.
 It is not compatible with the Pastebin switch.
-The CURL method: Uses curl to download resources.
+The cURL method: Uses cURL to download resources.
 Usage:

 BGET [-switch] [-method] [-script]

-Where the methods are: -usejs, -usevbs, -useps, -usebits, -usecurl.
+Where the methods are: -usejs, -usevbs, -useps, -usebits, -usecURL.
 It should be noted that the BITS method does not work with scripts located on external repositories.

 Examples: